 The residents receiving a salary through the WSU are paid bi-weekly.
-They have the option of having the salary directly deposited to their bank account or having it mailed to their home (available until October 1, 20203).
+Payroll will be direct deposited to an account set up by the resident.
 For further information regarding payroll, please contact WSU SOM Human Resources Payroll at 313-577-2138.

-All graduate medical residents within the WSU residency training system, sponsored by the Accreditation Council for Graduate Medical Education (ACGME), receive equal compensation according to graduate medical education training level
+All graduate medical residents within the WSU residency training system, sponsored by the Accreditation Council for Graduate Medical Education (ACGME), receive equal compensation according to graduate medical education training level.
+Salary rate information as determined by the Alliance of Resident Physicians collective bargaining agreement https://gme.med.wayne.edu/pdfs/alliance-of-resident-physicians-agreement-2024-27.pdf.